UCL/rsd-engineeringcourse/session01/06modules.md

 ## Modules

 ### File modules
-Each python file defines a module, which can be imported from with import:
+Each python file defines a module:

 {{ notebookfile('01','pretty.py') }}

-Another file:
+Modules can be imported to another file with `import`:

 {{ pyfrag('01','modules','FileImport') }}